aynayan321/CodeSync/README.md

 4. Deploy:
    - Click "Create Web Service"
-   - Wait for the build and deployment to complete
+   - Wait for the build and deployment to complete.

 Your application will be available at `https://your-app-name.onrender.com`